pennz/antlr_lifestyle/notes.md

 # landing pages
 - Added thoughts
 - todo
-- Daily/weekly review. show statics. analyze. or KANBAN system. or we use another thing
+- Daily/weekly review.
+Show statics. analyze. or KANBAN system. or we use another thing

 API , different parts of life.